paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Emitter.cs - the observer pattern

 *Somebody* owns a ***Emitter*** and many other somebodies can register interest in the said emitter.
 All observers get told when anyone who has access to the emitter instance pulls the trigger.
-There is a second version ***Emitter&lt;T>*** that can pass an object between the emitter and all observers.
+The second version ***Emitter&lt;T>*** that can pass an object between the emitter and all observers.

 ```c#
 var emitter = new Emitter();